CodeSleeve/asset-pipeline/README.md

 ## Support

 Please file an issue if you see a problem.
 And enjoy!

-Also, I do accept pull-requests for bug fixes (and probably feature requests if it's reasonable...).
-Again, enjoy!
+Also, I do accept pull-requests for bug fixes and please place in issues

+We use Travis CI for testing which you can see at: https://travis-ci.org/CodeSleeve/asset-pipeline

+*Again*, enjoy!

+## Extending Asset Pipeline

+One last thing.
+Below will be a list of some packages that use/extend asset pipeline.
+Give them a looking at...

+Feel free to read more about [extending asset pipeline](#creating-packages-for-asset-pipeline)

+- Nothing to show here yet... but there will be.
+[There will be.](http://www.youtube.com/watch?v=I54wGOSg_BQ)